ahmetcancicek/ahmetcancicek.github.io/content/oauth2/index.md

     </figure>
 </center>

+ #### 3. Device Code Grant

- 3. **Device Code Grant:** The device code grant type offers a mechanism for devices without a browser or with limited inputs to acquire an access token and gain access to a user's account.
+ The device code grant type offers a mechanism for devices without a browser or with limited inputs to acquire an access token and gain access to a user's account.
 The primary purpose of this grant type is to enable users to authorize applications on such devices, allowing them access to their accounts and resources.
 For example, when users aim to log in to a video streaming application on a device lacking conventional keyboard input, such as a smart television, the device code provides a solution, facilitating user access to the application.

 **Device Code Flow:** The example of device code grant type flow is illustrated step by step.